Open Call Project

 ・Free accommodation

-・Full coverage of material costs for works donated to Ryukyu Villa
+・Full coverage of material costs for works donated to the Ryukyu Villa

 ・Guided tours of major spots in Amami Oshima, cultural training